 Of equal importance is the quality of stainless steel used.
 A good grade for pots and pans is 18/10, similar to that of cutlery.
 The 18 stands for the percentage of chromium, which provides corrosion and rust resistance.
 And the 10 stands for the percentage of nickel, which also provides some rust resistance, and gives steel its shiny, silver appearance.

-Much lighter than cast iron, with a stainless steel model you should be able to lift it with just one hand.
+Much lighter than cast iron, you should be able to lift a stainless steel model with just one hand.
 And due to their lighter nature, the stick handle will usually be a bit longer than the ones found on iron skillets – which gives them greater maneuverability for tossing, flipping, shaking, and pouring.

 Good on all stovetops, it also does a yeoman’s job for most cooking tasks.
 Braising, deglazing, frying, sautéing, searing, and stewing are all suitable for stainless steel skillets.

-If you’re going to have have one pan for multi-use cooking a multi-clad stainless model would be the choice.
-The larger sizes are excellent for one-pan meals.
+If you’re going to have have one pan for multi-use cooking, a multi-clad stainless model would be the best choice.
+The larger sizes are excellent for making one-pan meals.